7 Reasons Workplace Health Promotion Programs Work (Here’s the Proof) 2022

 Most studies show that employees have better health behaviors.
 They eat healthier foods, eat smaller portions, exercise more often, smoke less, don’t drink in excess, wear seat belts more often, and they’re pretty good at controlling their stress.
 Workplace health promotion programs can also help alleviate depression and the symptoms of depression as well as improve life satisfaction.

 Even the American Heart Association has completed an extensive review of the ability of programs to improve health and reduce cardiovascular risk.

 Others have evaluated all of the research and reported that workplace health promotion programs, do in fact, have the ability to improve employee health.
-In 2013 researchers completed one of the most rigorous and comprehensive reviews of heath promotion programs.
+In 2013, researchers completed one of the most rigorous and comprehensive reviews of health promotion programs.
 This study is called the Rand Report.
 Here is what the authors concluded:

 Soeren Mattke, Lead Author of the Rand Report

 2) Workplace Health Promotion Programs Reduce Elevated Health Risks

 The foundation of any good health promotion program must be focused on helping employees adopt healthy behaviors.
 Eating and exercising are behaviors.
 Elevated blood glucose, high blood cholesterol, and high blood pressure are almost all caused by unhealthy diets and lack of physical activity.

 A few years ago, a randomized clinical trial designed to help people improve their nutrition and physical activity was conducted.
 Researchers were stunned to learn that in as little as six weeks, health risks could improve dramatically.
 Those who maintain healthy behaviors experience lower health risks for six weeks, 6 months, 12 months, and even out to 18 months after this program began.